VioleD25th/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - adds execution permission to everybody for file hello

-8-James_Bond - Grants no permissions for user and group, all for others for file hello
+8-James_Bond - Grants no permissions for user and group, all for others for file hello (be cool like 007)

+9-John_Doe - Grants permissions -rwxr-x-wx to file hello